maksim-estonia/google-test-basics/README.md

   ## Discussion

   ### Test case, test suite, test fixture

-  _The definition of test case, test suite, test fixture_

 Historically, googletest started to use the term _Test Case_ for grouping related tests, whereas current publications, including ISTQB materials and various textbooks on software quality, use the term _Test Suite_ for this.